 Together with the local police, the domestic violence unit strives to prosecute domestic violence offenders and provide support services to the victims.

 The Bergen County Prosecutor's Office Sex Crimes and Child Abuse Unit responds to the unique problems connected with sexual offenses and child abuse.
-The unit consists of four assistant prosecutors, a lieutenant, three sergeants, ten investigators, one agent, a SANE Nursery and a Victim Witness Advocate.
+The unit consists of four assistant prosecutors, a lieutenant, three sergeants, ten investigators, one agent, a SANE Nurse and a Victim Witness Advocate.
 The unit has the following objectives:

 The unit is also responsible for the registration of sex offenders pursuant to Megan`s Law, along with notifications to local departments and the community, where applicable.
 Using a multi-disciplinary approach, that includes law enforcement, prosecution, child protective services, family services and medical services, a maximum amount of information is gathered from victims and their families with a minimum amount of trauma.
 This approach has led to greater communication among the varied professionals that deal with child abuse on a daily basis.
 Consequently, reporting is up and victims and their families are less likely to withdraw or recant, making for prosecutions that are more efficient and encompassing.